PatCapon39/nextflow-seqera/user-guide/compute-env.md

 Prerequisites for configuration on an organisation workspace:

 1. You have access to an organisation workspace
-2. The user has an owner or admin role within this workspace.
+2. You have an owner or administrator role within this workspace.

 The following steps need to be completed in order unless they have been completed before and are to be reused.

 1. Create Personal Token
-2. Creating Tower agent credentials
+2. Create Tower Agent credentials
-3. Configuring the compute infrastructure
+3. Configure the compute infrastructure

 **Detailed Instructions:**